navillasa/storj-miniproxy/README.md

 ### 4. Installing and Running the Express App

 After activating your bridge user credentials inside the integration container's mongo collection, `cd` back to the storj-miniproxy repo and use `npm install` then `npm start`.

+[3/05/18 Note] If you already have [libstorj](https://github.com/Storj/libstorj) installed on your computer, you may receive `gyp ERR! build error`s when attempting to `npm install`.
+If this is the case, you need to go to your `libstorj` directory and `sudo make uninstall`.
+Then go back to the `storj-miniproxy` directory and try to `npm install` and `npm start` again.
+(This problem occurs because storj-miniproxy uses node-libstorj, which conflicts with the current release of libstorj.)

 Then you can check `http://localhost:7000` to see if the app's index page is there.
 (The reason for not using `http://localhost:3000` is because Docker runs on that port, which you will need to run your Storj test server.)
 You can then use your browser to view your buckets, add buckets, upload/download, then delete buckets/files.